anord-wang/LLM4REC/README.md

 There are two parts of the code.
 The first part is the modified Attention code.
 The second part is the progress of the proposed method.

 The modified Attention code is in the [folder](modified_transformer/).
-You can put it in the Transformers lib and the path to those two codes may be like this:().
+You can put it in the Transformers lib and the path to those two codes may be like this:'/home/local/ASURITE/xwang735/anaconda3/envs/LLM/lib/python3.12/site-packages/transformers/models/gpt2'.
 Or you can just create a new lib containing these codes and name it 'newTransformers'.

 There are data preprocessing, pre-training, fine-tuning, and prediction codes in the src folder.
 First, the data preprocessing codes contain .py .py, and .py.
 The processed data can be found at this [link]().